dusty/roamtheblog/README.txt

      the URL in the location bar of your browser.
 This will give you a direct URL to the image, instead of a URL to the flickr page.

-  Q. How do I reset my password?
-  A. Ask another admin to do it for you using the admin panel.
-If you are
-     the only admin and you've forgotten your password, then you can change the data stored in the database.
-       # cd /the/path/to/your/app
-       # heroku console
-       # u = User.by_login('yourlogin')
-       # u.password = 'yournewpass'
-       # u.password_confirmation = 'yournewpass'
-       # u.save

   Q. Why did you write this?
   A. My wife and I are traveling around and blogging about it for our
      friends and family.
 We were frustrated with Wordpress and didn't know